syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/How-to.md

 ### Filtering

-Using the `filterColumn` method of grid, you can filter the data in the Grid externally without using in-built filter support.
+Using the `filterColumn` method of grid, you can filter the data in the grid externally without using in-built filter support.
 While using `filterColumn` method it is necessary to set `AllowFiltering` property as `true`.

 ### Grouping